timdupa/reactNativeHelloWorld/README.md

 # reactNativeHelloWorld
-This is a repository of my first experiences with React Native
+This is a repository of my first experiences with React Native.